 Hamptons Wellness: Injury Prevention in Young Athletes..The core is the key

 Young athletes are at great risk for injury.
 All parents, coaches and the young athletes themselves must become aware of these facts.
 Our children are very competitive.
 Some of them will become involved in team sports and excel.
 Kids that take part in one sport are more at risk for repetitive motion injuries as well as kids who engage in many sports who do not rest sufficiently between sporting events and training routines.
+Putting a proper routine of care into place, such as by having sports cryotherapy or other forms of physio, is vital.
 Appropriate nutrition is a key to injury prevention too.
 Unfortunately, some will get injured early and never be able to participate in sports again.
 This is a missed opportunity that does not have to happen.

 This discussion is not only about the best young athletes.
 The risk of injury is present in everyone who participates in sports no matter his or her age.
 However, it is important to recommend sports participation early in our lives because it sets us up to remain healthy throughout our lives.
 Improved cardiovascular and muscular-skeletal development and maintenance, leads to sustained cognitive function, as we get older.
 So participation in sports when we are young is a leading indicator of a healthy life.

 This begs the question; how do we prevent injury?
 We are all familiar with the terms Rehab or rehabilitation.
 This is usually the course of action after an injury has occurred.
 I suggest that for our young athletes, we become familiar with PREHAB.
 Why not prepare the body for the rigors of exercise and sports by specifically targeting the training and exercise routines necessary to prevent injury?